-Admission is FREE, and as of 28th October we are open every day from 12-4, with Free Parking for CET Building visitors available on site in the rear service yard on Chapel Street (no direct access to the building from here - but it's just a short 1 minute walk round to the front via Corporation Street).
+Admission is FREE, and we are open every day from 12-4 - including our brand new Urban Cafe serving hot & cold drinks, food and snacks.
+Free Parking is available for approx 30 cars in the CET rear service yard on Chapel Street (no direct access to the building from here - but it's just a short 1 minute walk round to the front via Corporation Street).

-An entrance charge applies for the tour (suggested donation, £3) - but there really is loads of fascinating stuff to see - with most visitors typically taking about an hour to go around.
+A suggested donation applies for entrance to the tour route (£3 p/p) - but there really is loads of fascinating stuff to see - with most visitors typically taking at least 60 mins to go around.

 Keep in mind - for the tour route - there are several sets of stairs to negotiate so unfortunately wheelchair access isn't possible.
-The main reception - and upper ground floor to the rear, is however very easy to navigate around though - with slideshows and films to watch, displays, cet memorabilia plus lots of interesting stuff to have a browse through.
+The main reception - and upper ground floor to the rear, are very easy for disabled visitors to navigate around though - with slideshows and films to watch, displays, cet memorabilia - plus lots of interesting stuff to have a browse through.

-There are lots of great photography opportunities - so def bring your camera - but don't forget, we want to see your favorite pics from around the building too, so if you're tweeting, please add our hashtag - #cetpopup
+ps.
+The site has oodles of great photography opportunities - but we want to see your favorite pics too - so if you're tweeting, please tag us - @cetpopup

 And finally, if you've a spare 5 mins, why not check out our @cetpopup Facebook page?
 We've daily updates on progress & what's on - plus lots of pics of new stuff we're discovering around the building.. don't miss out!

 ps.
 If you fancy volunteering to help out here at The CET Building, we'd love to hear from you.